aka Blood Evil; Demons of the Soul; Nightmare of Terror

 Baron Zorn calls Dr Falkenberg, a radical psychologist whose theories have had him evicted from Vienna, to him.
 He asks Falkenberg to cure the madness he has genetically inflicted on his two children, Emil and Elizabeth, who have to be kept locked away.
 Falkenberg eventually comes to see that Zorn has turned the children into extensions of his own monstrous madness.
 At the same time, a series of killings in the village are traced to the children and the local priest stirs the villagers up against the Baron.

-This little seen film was an interesting item that came toward the end of the Hammer horror cycle.
+This little seen film was an interesting item that came toward the end of the Hammer horror cycle and was one of the rare failures for the studio.
 Demons of the Mind was directed by Peter Sykes, a minor director to emerge from the Anglo-horror cycle first with the cheap Venom (1971), before going onto the lame Old Dark House comedy The House in Nightmare Park (1973) and being most well known for Hammer’s last theatrical horror film To the Devil a Daughter (1976).
 It had a script from Christopher Wicking, one of the most intelligent writers to emerge during the Anglo-horror era, responsible for Anglo-horror items such as The Oblong Box (1969), Cry of the Banshee (1970), Scream and Scream Again (1970), Blood from the Mummy’s Tomb (1971), Murders in the Rue Morgue (1971) and Peter Sykes’s To the Devil a Daughter.

 However, much of the film is regrettably too murkily plotted to emerge in plain sight – the script never clearly resolves between the well-conveyed incest and hereditary madness themes or whether the children are products of the Baron’s madness and obsession.
 When the initial ideas run out of steam, the film falls back on the traditional staples of the genre – the lynch mobs of villagers, the reckless romantic hero, the murky goings-on in the woods, the hulking manservant.
 It never quite works, nevertheless Demons of the Mind can be considered an interesting failure.